 The following video helps you understand what a view is, and the describes the components of a view:

 The Default View

-To assist you, HPE Consumption Analytics platform includes a Default View with the following pages.
+To assist you, HPE Consumption Analytics portal includes a Default View with the following pages.
 You can use any of these pages in views that you create.
 For more information about these pages, see Working with the default pages.

 HPE GreenLake Accounts